 This pattern of alternating assertion and disclaimer, certainty and doubt, presumption and condescension recurs in each of the four parts that make up the story and the analysis, each part containing elements of both: a diegetic section about the girl's history is preceded or followed by an exegetic or interpretive section, often augmented by considerations of a theoretical nature in the form of digressions on analytic technique and dream interpretation, as well as digressions on bisexuality and homosexuality itself.
 For example, part II opens with these words: "After this highly discursive introduction I am only able to present a very concise summary of the sexual history of the case under consideration.
-In childhood the girl had passed through the normal attitude characteristic of the feminine Oedipus complex ..."
-(155); and the paragraph ends with the disclaimer about the unreliable anamnesis I cited just above.
-Part IV begins with the of my patient's case" (167).
+In childhood the girl had passed through the normal attitude characteristic of the feminine Oedipus complex \dots " (155); and the paragraph ends with the disclaimer about the unreliable anamnesis I cited just above.
+Part IV begins with the words, "I now come back, after this digression, to the consideration of my patient's case" (167).
 While the pattern may recall the actual movement of the analysis, with its slow progress, setbacks, and occasional breakthroughs, it also underscores the contrast between Freud's confidence in his doctrinal premises and the need to have recourse to them in moments of uncertainty, as if to find reassurance and interpretive strength against the difficulties caused by the patient's unreliability, her unforthcoming or negative transference, and his own problematic (unavowed) countertransference.